gisogrimm/ovbox/INSTALL.md

 ## Setup autostart

-We added entries to /etc/rc.local to autostart the processes, by adding these lines:
+We added entries to /etc/rc.local to autostart the processes, by adding these lines **before** the `exit 0` line:

 ````
 test -x /home/pi/autorun && su -l pi /home/pi/autorun &